Description:

 FOOD ASSERTIVE with other dogs

-NEEDS YOUNG STRONG ACTIVE FAMILY TO GIVE EXERCISE AND TRAINING
+NEEDS PATIENT -STRONG -ACTIVE FAMILY TO GIVE EXERCISE AND TRAINING

 Odin is a big softie: curious, playful, and eager to make friends.
 He loves attention but also settles nicely when asked.
 He’s used to children and other animals, making him a great fit for a family or adopter prepared for a loving, giant companion.